- Hide menu

 Enzymes are a necessary part of our diet and assist in the digestion of foods.
 And are thought to be the “life-force” of food.
 Somebody once pointed out to me that if you put a raw carrot and a cooked carrot in the ground the raw one can grow whereas the cooked one can’t.

 So this might be a little esoteric but whatever it is in the raw one that makes it so it can grow, that “life-force”, when you eat raw you get that in your food.
 Also our bodies are incapable of creating most enzymes and must get them from what we eat, so why not eat as many as possible?

 The recipe section of Nouveau Raw has only raw recipes, however here and there I may use a cooked or processed ingredient.
-I have done this either because I am not sure what I can use as a raw alternative, it might be the only ingredient that I am aware of to create a certain flavor or I may not have access to anything else.
+I have done this either because my body digests the cooked form better than the raw, it might be the only ingredient that I am aware of to create a certain flavor or I may not have access to anything else.
 This site and its recipes weren’t designed to persuade you to become 100% raw, it is just a vessel that I use to share recipes.
 I hope it might help you increase the amount of fresh whole foods in your diet.
 I am not here to argue the raw food beliefs, or to say that there is only one path in obtaining health.
 I simply want to share recipes, encourage you to be creative in the kitchen and to nourish your body with love and the best quality of ingredients.